What is an Agile Project Manager?

-Communicate with the stakeholders about how the processes are continuously changing and, more important, why they are changing;
+He/she communicates with the stakeholders about how the processes are continuously changing and, more important, why they are changing;

 Coach and trainer

-Help the entire team to master all the processes and tools in times of rapid change and, at the same time, coach them to obtain the great potential in them;
+The PM in an agile environment helps the entire team to master all the processes and tools in times of rapid change and, at the same time, coach them to obtain the great potential in them;

 Acquire the skill to use logic and reasoning to fully understand a topic from multiple perspectives;

 Get efficiency in terms of how to prioritise tasks that are top priority and let go of all the distracting work that encounters in day by day activities;

 Flexible and adaptable to respond to every change that may encounter in order to bring the client's advantage into the market.